Dhwani20/Software-Dev-Team-Project/README.md

 This app would be useful to educate students about the natural sciences and bring more students into STEM based studies.

 ### Usage Instructions
-Option 1: After cloning this repository, load LAWKI2 project into Unity.
+Option 1: After cloning this repository, load LAWKI project into Unity.
 Option 2: Pull compilation files and run on appropriate system.
-Use LAWKI_Mac.app for Mac, LAWKI_PC for PC, and LAWKI.apk for Android.
+Use LAWKI_Mac.app for Mac and LAWKI.apk for Android.

 ### Testing:
 See TESTING.md for instructions on how to enable automated testing of system.